AnnaWilliford/SWC_Fall2019_test/Lesson1_UnixShell.md

 #### **Challenge 3**

-After the break we will work with files from the `Data` folder located inside `SWC` folder.
+After the break we will work with files from the `Data` folder located inside `SCW` folder.
 Your challenge is to copy `Data` folder to `Lesson1_UnixShell` folder.
-Make sure you understand the directory structure of `SWC` before we continue.
+Make sure you understand the directory structure of `SCW` before we continue.

 **Solution**

 ```
 cp -r ../Data .

-# SWC directory structure
+# SCW directory structure
-SWC
+SCW
   -> Data/
   -> Data_Copy
   -> Lesson1_UnixShell/